yellowtree/geoip-detect/readme.txt

 == Upgrade Notice ==

+= 5.6.4 =

+Automatic update & links to the backend pages now work again.

 = 5.6.1 =

 This update removes the deprecated shortcode [geoip_detect ...] (read the changelog for more details)